Environmental racism in Central and Eastern Europe: Małopolska

 In the region of Małopolska, there have been documented cases of communities lacking clean drinking water, electricity, and sanitation.
 These issues have been noted by OSCE observers in the villages of Maszkowice, Jazowsko, Koszary, Krosnica, and Czarna Góra.
 In Maszkowice and Jazowsko, there have been documented allegations by local residents of theft of garden vegetables and unauthorized wood harvesting by Romani residents.

 Czech Republic

 In Ostrava, Romani communities have been residing in living accommodations situated on top of an abandoned mine where methane gas exposure and subsidence are serious concerns.
 Ostrava has one of the largest Romani communities in the Czech Republic.

-The neighbourhood of Slezska Ostrava of Hrusov, also in Ostrava, was formerly a middle class neighbourhood whose residents left between 1950 and 1970 to live in better apartments.
+The neighbourhood of Hrušov, also in Ostrava, was formerly a middle class neighbourhood whose residents left between 1950 and 1970 to live in better apartments.
 In 1980, a highway overpass was built nearby.
 In 1997, severe flooding took place, following which the area was declared uninhabitable due to the dangers of flooding.
 Since then, a new housing project, "Coexistence Village" has been facilitated, in which a grassroots movement saw ethnic Czech and Romani communities collaboratively build new houses for themselves together to create desegregated housing.